eProsima/Fast-DDS-docs/docs/notes/notes.rst

 #.
 Fix data race in ``TypeObjectFactory::get_instance``
 #.
 Properly delete builtin statistics writers upon ``delete_contained_entities()``
 #.
 Fix secure simple participants with initial peers not matching over TCP
 #.
-Fix access violations on XML parser detected by oss-fuzz
+Fix access violations on XML parser detected by OSS-fuzz

 .. note::
   If you are upgrading from a version older than 1.7.0, it is **required** to regenerate generated source from IDL